-optuna.study.Study A study corresponds to an optimization task, i.e., a set of trials. optuna.study.create_study Create a new Study . optuna.study.load_study Load the existing Study that has the specified name. optuna.study.delete_study Delete a Study object. optuna.study.copy_study Copy study from one storage to another. optuna.study.get_all_study_summaries Get all history of studies stored in a specified storage. optuna.study.MaxTrialsCallback Set a maximum number of trials before ending the study. optuna.study.StudyDirection Direction of a Study . optuna.study.StudySummary Basic attributes and aggregated results of a Study.
+optuna.study.Study A study corresponds to an optimization task, i.e., a set of trials. optuna.study.create_study Create a new Study . optuna.study.load_study Load the existing Study that has the specified name. optuna.study.delete_study Delete a Study object. optuna.study.copy_study Copy study from one storage to another. optuna.study.get_all_study_names Get all study names stored in a specified storage. optuna.study.get_all_study_summaries Get all history of studies stored in a specified storage. optuna.study.MaxTrialsCallback Set a maximum number of trials before ending the study. optuna.study.StudyDirection Direction of a Study . optuna.study.StudySummary Basic attributes and aggregated results of a Study.